nanoporetech/megalodon/docs/algorithm_details.rst

 ------------------------

 Megalodon currently filters alleles over a certain maximum size (default 50) as performance on larger indels has not currenty been validated.
+Note also that variants are converted into an "atomic" form (containing minimal unique variant sequence for indels).
+Thus atomic variants do not contain context sequence and are expanded to include regions of ambiguity (indel within a repetative region).

 At each valid variant a region of context sequence around the variant is extracted.
 The context sequence allows the scoring algorithm to traverse slightly different paths through the local neural network output.
-The width of this sequence of interest is defined by the ``--variant-context-bases`` argument (specified individually for single base SNVs and indels; defaults 10 and 30 respectively).
+The width of this sequence of interest is defined by the ``--variant-context-bases`` argument (specified individually for single base and insertion/deletion variants; defaults 10 and 30 respectively).

 Next the neural network output corresponding to the reference sequence of interest is extracted.
 The fuzzy reference anchoring described above identifies the range of the neural network output containing the sequence of interest.

-The sequence scoring function performs the forward-backward algorithm and Viterbi algorithm over the neural network output to produce a score for the reference and proposed alternative sequence.
+The sequence scoring function performs the forward-backward algorithm and Viterbi decoding over the neural network output to produce a score for the reference and proposed alternative sequence.
 The difference between these two scores is the assigned score for the proposed variant.
 Lower (negative) score are evidence for the alternative sequence and higher (positive) scores are evidence for the reference sequence.